 - You are expected to be punctual.
-Arrive on time for class and remain for the duration of the class or activity. - During class, turn off your phone ringer or text notification. - Refrain from unrelated and/or disruptive talking during class time. - Be respectful of others regarding food or beverages in the classroom.
+Arrive on time for class and remain for the duration. - During class, have your phone set on vibrate and avoid texting. - Refrain from unrelated and/or disruptive talking during class time. - Be respectful of others regarding food or beverages in the classroom.
 Clean up your area and dispose of garbage.
-Recycle paper, bottles and cans in the appropriate containers. - Children are not permitted in the classrooms.